LiberTEM/zarr-dio-proto/README.md

 ## Usage

-`cargo run --release -- /path/to/fast/storage/some-dataset/ --what=both`
+`cargo run --release -- /path/to/fast/storage/some-dataset/ --what=all`

 ## Example output